Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 - There is too much room for error
   - If names are hand entered, there are endless issues with case sensitivity, spelling errors, special characters, spacing, and so forth

-All of the above issues make it very difficult to link data.
+All of these issues make it very difficult to link data.
 If you do decide to collect names, remember that you will need to remove names during data processing and replace them with your unique study identifiers (see Section \@ref(clean-check) for more information about this process).

 Rather than having to de-identify your data through this cleaning process, another option is to collect a different type of unique identifier, or pre-link unique study identifiers and names in your instrument, removing many of these issues [@dime_analytics_data_2021; @gibson_survey_2020].
 We will discuss these methods separately for electronic data and paper data.